Lego Super Heroes: The Batman

 In conjunction with The Batman (film), Lego released four movie tie-in sets on 1 November 2021, namely 76179 Batman & Selina Kyle Motorcycle Pursuit, 76181 Batmobile: The Penguin Chase, 76183: Batcave: The Riddler Face-Off as well as 42127 The Batman - Batmobile under the Lego Technic theme.

+Batman Forever

+On 1 August 2025, the 76304 Batman Forever Batmobile was released.

 Marvel Universe

 The Marvel Universe sets were first released in 2012.
 Four The Avengers sets and one X-Men set were released in March, followed by one Ultimate Spider-Man set in August.
 2013 saw a much smaller selection available, with two Ultimate Spider-Man sets released in January, followed by three Iron Man 3 sets in March.
 All of the older sets have now been retired by Lego.

 Constraction

 Three sets were released on 4 May 2012.
 They are 4529 Iron Man, 4530 The Hulk, and 4597 Captain America.

 Comics

 6866 Wolverine's Chopper Showdown, based on the X-Men comics, was released on 9 April 2012.

 For the 2012 International Toy Fair in New York, USA, exclusively limited comic book variant minifigures of Iron Man and Captain America (Bucky Barnes) were given out as promotional material, as well as competition prizes to promote the Lego Super Heroes Movie Maker App.

 Captain America's Shield was available as an in-store build at Toys "R" Us in 2014.

 76022 X-Men vs. The Sentinel was released on 3 June 2014.

 Three sets were released on 17 February 2017.
 They are 76076 Captain America Jet Pursuit, 76077 Iron Man: Detroit Steel Strikes, and 76078 Hulk vs. Red Hulk.

 30610 Giant Man Hank Pym, a promotional polybag was released alongside the video game Lego Marvel Super Heroes 2 Deluxe Edition in 2017.

-After an initial delay in January, 76202 Wolverine Mech Armor was released on 1 April 2022, marking the first X-Men retail set since 2014 and third overall.
+76245 Ghost Rider Mech & Bike was released on 1 January 2023.

-For the San Diego Comic-Con, various Marvel minifigures have been given away over the years, exclusively available to convention attendees.
+For San Diego Comic-Con, various Marvel minifigures have been given away over the years, exclusively available to convention attendees.
 These include the likes of Phoenix, Spider-Man in Black Symbiote Costume (2012), Spider-Woman (2013), All New Captain America (Sam Wilson) (2015), Steve Rogers Captain America (2016), Deadpool Duck (2017), and Sheriff Deadpool (2018) have been made and given out as event exclusive promotional merchandise across different conventions held each year.
 There have also been instances of non-comic based minifigures or sets given out or available for purchase.